Book Now

 Sir Richard Harpin speaks to Kai Feller on the latest edition of the Business Leader podcast

-Feller used an advisory firm to identify the best ones.
-Based on their financial forecasts, they were able to sell Bark to EMK Capital, a global private equity firm that specialises in mid-sized businesses.
+When the business appeared in a prominent list called Tech Track 100, and based on their financial forecasts, they were able to sell Bark to EMK Capital, a global private equity firm.
 The sale netted £240m in 2022.

 It was a life-changing amount of money, and allowed Feller to eventually step down just as he was welcoming the birth of his daughter.